raphamorim/react-ape/README.md

 ## Testing it

-React-Ape's CI uses circleci/node:16.13.1 (linux) and since canvas renders a different output based on the operating system.
+React-Ape's CI uses `circleci/node:16.13.1` (linux) and since canvas renders a different output based on the operating system (node-canvas have rasterize fonts in different ways based on OS).
 It requires run the tests on the same OS.
-Please be aware if you want to contribute in a different OS, make sure to have [Docker](https://www.docker.com/) installed.
+Please be aware that if you want to contribute using a different OS, make sure that you have [Docker](https://www.docker.com/) installed.

 ## Credits

-Thanks [Raphael Eckhardt](https://github.com/Raphseck) for the logo <3
+A special thanks to [Raphael Eckhardt](https://github.com/Raphseck) for making the logo <3